 More than two-thirds of Canadian customers (67%) said they didn’t use any programs or services provided by their utility in the past 12 months.
 This group cited lack of awareness and information as the top reason for not participating in programs: 29% said they weren’t aware that their utility offered any programs or services and 7% said they couldn’t find any information about the programs offered by their utility.

 While low-income customers tend to be more concerned about affordability and have more of a need to participate in programs to help lower the cost of energy usage, there’s room for improvement in program awareness among all customer groups.

 Enrollment in paperless billing could improve with more utility promotion

 For 2021, 63% of Canadian customers reported being enrolled in paperless billing with their electricity provider and 61% reported being enrolled in paperless billing with their natural gas provider.
 In both cases, respondents cited concern for the environment and a desire to cut waste as the top reason for enrolling in paperless billing, followed by convenience and ease of access, and reducing the amount of clutter in the home.
 While the top reason for not enrolling in paperless billing with electricity or natural gas providers was related to wanting a hard copy of the bill, just under one-fifth of respondents mentioned lack of awareness and motivation.

 Want to learn more about increasing paperless billing adoption?
-Utilities can use our research, including our report How to get customers to participate in paperless billing, to make sure they’re communicating effectively with residential customers and making it easy for them to access their bills online.
+Utilities can use our research, including our report The essentials for marketing your paperless billing program, to make sure they’re communicating effectively with residential customers and making it easy for them to access their bills online.